There is a gap between Claude and your Delphi app. Autopilot closes it.

 1 — The prompt.
 “Run the app, press the button, see if the page changes, report back.”

-• Drive the app to get real work done.
 Pushing the real buttons means the AI can operate your program, not just inspect it.
 If your app were an email client like Thunderbird, the AI could answer customers, search contacts, build templates, harvest addresses — driving your own application, the way the end user would.
-This is automation, not testing.
+This is full automation, not just testing.

 How does it compare with Embarcadero Kai?